horatiu-negutoiu/notes/programming/python/05-python-environments.md

 Assumptions:

-- there is no `.python-version` file to force the python version
+- there is no `.python-version` file to force the python version (but the presence of one is only beneficial)
 - there is no other environment installed matching this project's location

 ```